Highlights from the Future Commerce podcast on the retail customer experience feat. TUMI’s Charlie Cole and our own Joseph Ansanelli

-When thinking about the future of Retail, Charlie drew on his current experience going to the grocery store with his young daughter in Seattle.
+When thinking about the future of the retail customer experience, Charlie drew on his current experience going to the grocery store with his young daughter in Seattle.

 While he could (far more easily, one could argue) do his shopping online and simply have it delivered to his home, his neighborhood grocery store, PPC, has made it hard for him to consider making the switch.